A VAE Approach to Sample Multivariate Extremes

 \subsection{Neural network parameterizations}

-In this section, we detail the chosen parameterization of the neural architectures for the two VAEs described in Section \ref{vif}, during the various numerical experiments.
-For the radius generation VAE described in Section \ref{radius}, we consider the following parameterization for fully-connected neural networks: \begin{itemize} \item For the probabilisitc encoder, we set two 5-dimensional hidden layers with ReLU activation.
+In this section, we describe in detail the chosen parameterization of the neural architectures for the two VAEs introduced in Section~\ref{vif}, as used in the numerical experiments.\\ For the radius generation VAE described in Section \ref{radius}, we consider ReLU neural networks with the following parameterizations: \begin{itemize} \item For the probabilistic encoder, we set two 5-dimensional hidden layers with ReLU activation.
 The output layer is a 2-dimensional dense layer with ReLU activation.
 For convergence purposes, we initialize the weights of the dense layers to 0 and their biases to a strictly positive value sampled from a uniform distribution between 1 and 2. \item For the probabilistic decoder, we detail the architecture of $f_\theta$ and $g_\theta$ of Equations \eqref{eq: f_theta} and \eqref{eq: g_theta}.
 We consider the same architecture as the probabilistic encoder.
 Regarding the output, one corresponds to the output $f_\theta$ and the other one to the output of $g_\theta$.
-The output bias of $f_\theta$ is initialized as a strictly positive value (random sample of an uniform distribution between 1 and 2) and the output kernel of $g_\theta$ is initialized as positive value (random sample of an uniform distribution between 0.1 and 2). \end{itemize} For the angular VAE described in Section \ref{sphere}, we consider the following parameterization of fully-connected neural architectures: \begin{itemize} \item For the encoder, the latent dimension is 4.
+The output bias of $f_\theta$ is initialized as a strictly positive value (randomly sampled from a uniform distribution between 1 and 2) and the output kernel of $g_\theta$ is initialized as a positive value (randomly sampled from a uniform distribution between 0.1 and 2). \end{itemize} For the angular VAE described in Section \ref{sphere}, the following parameterization are considered: \begin{itemize} \item For the encoder, the latent dimension is 4.
 We consider 3 hidden layers with ReLU activation, respectively with 8, 8 and 4 output features.
 The output layer is a dense linear layer.
-We exploit the standard initialization for the encoder. \item For the decoder, the input radius is first transformed according to Equations \eqref{eq: mu_inf} and \eqref{eq: sig_inf}.
+We use the default initialization scheme. \item For the decoder, the input radius is first transformed according to Equations \eqref{eq: mu_inf} and \eqref{eq: sig_inf}.
 We use 3 hidden layers with ReLU activation, respectively with 5, 10 and 5 output features.
 The output layer is a dense layer.
-We exploit the standard initialization for the decoder, except for the bias of the final layer, which is initially sampled from a uniform distribution between 0.5 and 3. \end{itemize}
+We use the default initialization scheme, except for the bias of the final layer, which is initially sampled from a uniform distribution between 0.5 and 3. \end{itemize}